 Equally alarming, the study indicated that milk may not be a good source of calcium for many people due to lactose intolerance, its high saturated fat content, and possible increased risk of ovarian and prostate cancer.
 In fact, the study revealed that “men who drank two or more glasses of milk a day were almost twice as likely to develop advanced prostate cancer as those who didn’t drink milk at all.”

 Have you ever thought about how bizarre it is that you’re drinking pus and blood filled milk excretions from a cow?
 I haven’t had a glass of cow’s milk for more than 20 years.
 My blood test results are immaculate.
 I drink much healthier and better tasting almond, walnut, and hemp milk in cereal and smoothies.
-It’s delicious and doesn’t contain hormones, steroids, pus, or blood.
+It’s delicious and doesn’t contain hormones, steroids, saturated fat, or cholesterol.
 Most importantly, it doesn’t violate my morals to drink it.
 I hope you will consider giving it a try.
 Calves are the only ones who should be drinking their mother’s milk.
 You are not a calf.